Address: Vicarage Road,

 Manager of the England National Team between 1990 and 1993, Graham Taylor passed away on 12th January 2017 at the age of 72.

 Continuing round in a clockwise direction brings you to the East Stand, named after the club's honorary Life President Sir Elton John.

+Right at the western end of the Rookery Stand are Turnstiles 44-50 which are used by those in both the Rookery Stand and Vicarage Road's West Stand.
 As of the 2014-15 season, Vicarage Road’s West Stand has became known as the Graham Taylor Stand, in honour of the club’s greatest ever manager.

 Vicarage Road’s car park is located out beyond this stand, with the roads and paths from here leading on to Watford General Hospital.

 Turnstiles for the Graham Taylor Stand are based in the stadium's northwest and southwest corners (1-13 and 44-50 respectively).
 Which turnstile you need to use will be marked on your matchday ticket, and it is worth knowing in advance which one you need as it is not a simple trip to get between the two corners.